chinamike65/hugo-tuolesi/content/book2/book2en.md

 After the lamp is offered, the eyes gradually get better; offering to the goddess of incense and incense, not only will you get wealth, but the precepts are very pure; offering the sun, not only wealth, but also great wisdom and emptiness wisdom; offering to the moon, not only wealth, but also Bodhicitta; making offerings to the umbrella will not only gain wealth, but also easily reduce one's troubles; 133 making offerings to banners will not only gain wealth, but also gain great authority.

 These are all offerings, and each offering has different merits.
-The merits of the thirty-seven offerings are finished.
+The merits of the Thirty-seven Point Mandala Offering are finished.

-Four and seven offerings to Mandha
+Four and seven offerings to Mandala

 The seven offerings are very simple.
 The offerings are Mount Sumeru, the four continents (East Shengshen Continent, South Zhanbu Continent, West Niu He Continent, and North Julu Continent), sun and moon.